The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 These types of organisms are both micro and macro-organisms.

-Macro organisms – rodents, earthworms, these organisms are vital for the soil as they help in making the soil loose and soft by breaking the soil particles; they also help in the aeration of soil by modifying the soil structure.
+Macro organisms – Earthworms, rodents, and frogs are vital for the soil as they help in making the soil loose and soft by breaking the soil particles; they also help in the aeration of soil by modifying the soil structure.

 Microorganisms – Fungi